wp-plugins/wordbooker/readme.txt

 It is certainly similar, but not the same:

-- Facebook Notes imports and caches your blog posts (e.g., it subscribes to your blog's RSS feed).

-Wordbooker uses the Facebook API to actively update your Facebook Wall just as if you had posted an update yourself on facebook.com.
+- Facebook Notes imports and caches your entire blog post - Wordbooker uses the Facebook API to actively update your Facebook Wall just as if you had posted an update yourself on facebook.com.
 It also means that you can make changes to your blog postings *after* initially publishing them.

 - With Wordbooker, your blog postings will have their own space in your Facebook Wall - just as if you'd written directly on to the wall yourself.